 Ironic Echo: When Half Moon is worrying about sending so many cats away to follow the Sun Trail, he tells her that, "None of us knows what the future holds.
 We can only trust our instincts."
 This is a combination of two things that she had said earlier.

-It's All My Fault: Blames himself when Bright Stream is carried off by an eagle and dies.
+In The Sun Trail, he blames himself when Bright Stream is carried off by an eagle and dies.
 He also thinks that Clear Sky blames him for her death.
 He eventually manages to move on, while Clear Sky never stops blaming himself.

 I Want My Beloved to Be Happy: Interestingly it's not the cat he loves he does it for, but the cat she wants to be with.
 Gray Wing loves Storm, but she gets together with his brother, Clear Sky.
 Gray Wing tries to be happy for them, because he knows that Bright Stream's death hurt Clear Sky dearly, and he believes that being with Storm can help him.